Optimal error bounds for nonexpansive fixed-point iterations in normed spaces: Introduction

 \subsection{Our contribution}

 In this paper we investigate the convergence rate of general Mann iterations for non-expansive maps in normed spaces.
-Building upon the optimal transport approach from \cite{cominetti2014rate}, we formulate an optimization problem that aims to find the sequence of averaging parameters $\pi^n$ that minimize a worst-case upper bound $R_n=R_n(\pi)$ for the fixed point residual $\|x^n-Tx^n\|\leq R_n$.
+Building upon the optimal transport approach from Cominetti {\em et al.} \cite{cominetti2014rate}, we formulate an optimization problem that aims to find the sequence of averaging parameters $\pi^n$ that minimize a worst-case bound $R_n=R_n(\pi)$ for the fixed point residual $\|x^n-Tx^n\|\leq R_n$.
 We prove that this bound is tight so that minimizing $R_n(\pi)$ yields the best possible iteration.
 We show that the optimal rate of convergence for general Mann iterations is $O(1/n)$, presenting a simple linear map $T$ for which the residual in every Mann iteration satisfies $\|x^n-Tx^n\|\geq \frac{1}{n+1}$.

-By incorporating additional structural constraints to the parameters $\pi^n$, we investigate some special cases of the Mann iteration such as Krasnosel'ski\u{\i}-Mann, Halpern, Ishikawa, and other variants that include inertial terms.
-Through numerical computations, we identify several simple iterations that attain the optimal rate $O(1/n)$, including Halpern's iteration.
-For Halpern, we prove analytically that the optimal stepsizes are given by the recursion $\beta_{n+1} = (1+\beta_{n}^2)/2$ with $\beta_0 = 0$.
-These stepsizes yield a tight bound $\|x_n-Tx_n\|\le R_n$ that satisfies $R_n\leq \frac{4}{n+4}$, slightly improving upon \cite{sabach2017first}.
+By incorporating additional structural constraints in the parameters $\pi^n$, we investigate some special cases of the Mann iteration such as Krasnosel'ski\u{\i}-Mann, Halpern, Ishikawa, as well as some variants that include extra terms in the averaging.
+Through numerical computations, we identify several simple iterations that attain the optimal rate $O(1/n)$.
+For Halpern's iteration we prove that the optimal stepsizes are given by the recursion $\beta_{n+1} = (1+\beta_{n}^2)/2$ with $\beta_0 = 0$.
+These stepsizes yield a tight bound $\|x_n-Tx_n\|\le R_n$ that satisfies $R_n\leq \frac{4}{n+4}$, slightly improving upon Sabach \& Shtern \cite{sabach2017first}.

-We also revisit Halpern's iteration in Hilbert spaces, and highlight the connections between the recent papers by \cite{lieder2021convergence} and \cite{kim2021accelerated} which establish the tight bound $\frac{1}{n+1}$ for general non-expansive maps.
-Remarkably, we show that for affine non-expansive maps in Banach spaces the bound $R_n=\frac{1}{n+1}$ is also tight, and moreover the optimal coefficients in both settings coincide.
+We also revisit Halpern's iteration in Hilbert spaces, and highlight the connections between the recent papers by Lieder \cite{lieder2021convergence} and Kim \cite{kim2021accelerated} which establish the tight bound $\frac{1}{n+1}$ for general non-expansive maps.
+Remarkably, we show that for {\em affine} non-expansive maps in Banach spaces the bound $R_n=\frac{1}{n+1}$ is also tight, and moreover the optimal coefficients in both settings coincide.